licharlot/moose/modules/thermal_hydraulics/joss_paper.md

 # Summary

-The Multiphysics Object-Oriented Simulation Environment (MOOSE) is an object-oriented finite element framework written in C++ [@lindsay2022moose].
-The Thermal Hydraulics Module (THM) is an optional MOOSE module that provides capabilities designed for thermal hydraulic systems.
-Its core capability lies in assembling a network of coupled components, for instance, pipes, junctions, valves, etc.
+The Multiphysics Object-Oriented Simulation Environment (MOOSE) is an open-source object-oriented finite element framework written in C++ [@lindsay2022moose].
+The Thermal Hydraulics Module (THM) is an optional MOOSE physics module that provides capabilities for studying thermal hydraulic systems.
+Its core capability lies in assembling a network of coupled components, for instance, pipes, junctions, valves, etc. It can then discretize single-phase compressible flow equations to model these components.

 (Josh: expand)

 # Statement of need

-THM is used as the foundation for several applications, including RELAP-7 [@relap7theory] and Sockeye [@hansel2021sockeye], both developed at Idaho National Laboratory, which respectively simulate two-phase flow components and heat pipes.
+THM is used as the foundation for several applications, including RELAP-7 [@relap7theory] and Sockeye [@hansel2021sockeye], both developed at Idaho National Laboratory.
+RELAP-7 serves to model two-phase flow in light water nuclear reactors, coolant flow in gas-cooled reactors.
+Sockeye is used to model heat pipes, mainly for cooling purposes of nuclear micro-reactors.
+The components developed in those applications are compatible with the components in THM, and vice-versa.

-(Josh: expand)
+This paper briefly describes the software design principles guiding the development of the module, some of THM's systems, including its core components and functionalities, and gives a basic demonstration of its capabilities.

 # Core capabilities